Computer-Programming-B/MicrobitDice/README.md

 micro:bit Dice
 --------------------
 In this assignment you will program your micro:bit to simulate a single die cube.
 When you shake your micro:bit it will generate a random pattern of dots from 1 to 6.
+You may find slides 58 - 70 of the [slide presentation](https://docs.google.com/presentation/d/1aiGcnPn8uoCJdX8p7_qoI3Hh3_KOhUtFeB3Byw0tacA/edit?usp=sharing) helpful in completing this assignment.
 Here is a simple program that displays an image of a confused face for 1 second when the micro:bit is shaken:
 ```python
 from microbit import *
 import random